hpan56/stat-628-module-3/README.md

 "Image" folder contains the images we used to present our conclusion.

 ## Shiny App
 A shiny app is built to present project outcomes.
-Type the name of a certain gym (choose one from the lists if there're multiple gyms share the same name), the advice will be automatically generated.
+Type the name of a certain gym and city (choose one from the lists if there're multiple gyms share the same name), the advice will be automatically generated.

 link: https://chrisqian.shinyapps.io/gym_review_recommand/